dfujim/bfit/README.md

 ## Dependencies and Compiling

-1. Clone the `bdata` repository and ensure this is on your `PYTHONPATH`.
+1. Clone the `bdata` repository somewhere onto your PYTHONPATH.
 This has the bdata object and mudpy module which one needs to fetch bnmr data.
-2. Compile the cython modules in `./Fitting/`.
-One can also use these to build their own fitting modules.
+2. Compile the cython integrator in `bfit/fitting/`.
+One can also use this to build their own fitting modules.
+This is done with  `python3 setup_integrator.py build_ext --inplace` from within the fitting directory.

 ## Run Instructions

-Call `./bfit.py` or `python3 bfit.py`, or set up an alias to do so.
+Call `python3 -m bfit` from the containing directory (the one above bfit/).

 ## A Tour of the GUI